webdriverio-community/wdio-electron-service/docs/development.md

 ## Maintenance policy

-Starting from v8 the team tries to backport all features that would be still backwards compatible with older versions.
-With a new major version update (e.g. v8) we continue to maintain the last version (e.g. v7) and deprecate the previous maintained version (e.g. v6 and lower).
+Starting from v8 the team intends to backport all features that would be still backwards compatible with older (maintained) versions.
+With a new major version update (e.g. v8) we continue to maintain the previous version (e.g. v7) and deprecate the previously maintained version (e.g. v6 and lower).

 ## Back-Porting Bug Fixes

-In accordance with the maintenance policy, do the following to ensure that backward-compatible fixes are reflected in the maintenance version.
+In accordance with the maintenance policy, do the following to ensure that backwards-compatible fixes are reflected in the maintenance version.

 ### As a Triager

-Everyone who make a triage or reviewing a PR should label it with `backport-requested` if the changes can be applied to the maintained (previous) version.
-Generally every PR that would not be a breaking change for the previous version should be considered to be ported back.
-If a change relies on features or code pieces that are only available in the current version, then a back port can still be considered if you feel comfortable making the necessary adjustments.
-That said, don't feel forced to back port code if the time investment and complexity is too high.
+Anyone making a triage or reviewing a PR should label it with `backport-requested` if the changes can be applied to the maintained (previous) version.
+Generally every PR that would not be a breaking change for the previous version should be considered for backporting.
+If a change relies on features or code pieces that are only available in the current version, then a backport can still be considered if you feel comfortable making the necessary adjustments.
+That said, don't feel forced to backport code if the time investment and complexity is too high.
 Backporting functionality is a reasonable contribution that can be made by any contributor.

 ### As a Merger

-Once a PR with a `backport-requested` label got merged, you are responsible for backporting the patch to the older version.
+Once a PR with a `backport-requested` label is merged, you are responsible for backporting the patch to the older version.
 To do so, pull the latest code from GitHub:

 ```sh
 git pull